 Canned Fruit or Wine

 If you can your own fruit or ferment your own wine, make sure that the lids on your cans or bottle are very tightly sealed.
 If fruit flies have the opportunity, they will lay their eggs on the underside of lids so that their offspring will have food when they hatch.

 Fruit Flies as a Crop Pest

 One of the reasons why you are not allowed to carry fruits from one country to another is that fruit flies can be very serious crop pests.
 The eggs they lay in fruit can be transported, and the flies that hatch can then infect farms in other areas of the world.

 Fruit flies are very serious agricultural pests and cause billions of dollars worth of crops to be lost.
 The most commonly affected crops are citrus fruits, apples and mangos as well as flower crops like sunflower.

 Not only do they spoil the fruit and make it inedible, but they can also carry bacterial diseases that harm the crop plants.

 In Praise of the Fruit Fly

 I'm sure you are familiar with the little white lab mouse or rat, but there have been many experiments done over the years with fruit flies.
-Because they multiply very quickly and show many variations of form they have helped us to learn a lot about how genetics works for over one hundred years.
-Today there are literally thousands of scientists that use fruit flies for their work in genetics and developmental biology.
+Because they multiply very quickly and show many variations of form, they have helped us learn a lot about how genetics works for over one hundred years.
+Today, there are literally thousands of scientists that use fruit flies for their work in genetics and developmental biology.